 Number offered: 40 per year.
 Amherst can nominate as many candidates as deemed eligible.
 A limited number of One Year Marshall Scholarships are available.
 These Scholarships are for one academic year (i.e. 12 months) and cannot be extended.

-Deadline: Preliminary applications are due in the Office of Fellowships early in September.
+Deadline: Preliminary applications are due in the Office of Fellowships early in September (see Deadlines and Events.)
 These include a personal statement, short academic proposal, and two letters of recommendation.

-Application materials: Preliminary application forms are available in the Office of Fellowships, 213 Converse Hall.
-If you plan to apply, please contact us for complete details and winning examples.
+Application materials: Preliminary application forms are available on this website in late spring of the year you plan to apply (see How to Apply).
+Please contact us for complete details and winning examples.

 Official website address: www.marshallscholarship.org